1l2p/1l2p.github.com/_posts/2026-04-18-Improving-things-is-hard.md

 ---
 layout: post
-title: Improving things is hard - why edtech innovators are not the (real) problem
+title: Improving Things is Hard - Why Edtech Innovators Are Not The (Real) Problem
 comments: true
 tags: learning education
 ---

-# Improving things is hard - why edtech innovators are not the problem.
+# Improving Things is Hard - Why Edtech Innovators Are Not The (Real) Problem

 The last few weeks have seen what is by now a well-practiced dance of the pro-edtech and anti-edtech editorialists squaring off.